maudes/maudes.github.io/index.md

 **Software Product Manager, 33Tech 叁叁網路**
 <sub> ***Taipei, Taiwan  |  Oct 2019 - Aug 2020*** </sub>
+> New business unit branched off from GLVictory Technology group

 - Adopted SCRUM methodology to complete MVP products (the ERP tool and mobile web) in 6 months, leading to a 15% increase in client's working efficiency
 - Used Kanban for delivering the revised version to business partners
 - Designed the user Interaction flow from planning the financial system to choosing vendors and defining data schemes (specializing in iGaming)